emscripten-core/emscripten/site/source/docs/porting/guidelines/function_pointer_issues.rst

 =================

 As mentioned :ref:`above <function-pointer-issues-point-asmjs>`, in **asm.js** mode function pointers must be called using their correct type.
 This is because each function pointer type has its own table: casting the pointer to another type will cause code to look for the function pointer in the wrong table (and so the call will fail).

+.. note:: Having a separate table for each type of function pointer allows the JavaScript engine to know the exact type of each function pointer call, and optimize those calls much better than normally.

 Let's look at an example: